 - Check out academic requirements: If scholarships have a minimum GPA or SAT/ACT score requirement, and you don’t quite meet it, take summer classes or retake the test to bump up your results.

 Get ready for what will be a busy time this fall by doing your scholarship work now.
-Look for more opportunities with the three-month CFAA Scholarship Program.
+Look for more opportunities with the three-month CFAA Scholarship Process.
 We assess your unique background and capabilities, point out up to 60 potential scholarship opportunities, and organize your application approach.